wklenk/rak8212-espruino-bosch-iot-platform/README.md

 In order to process this message, you just have to write a "handler" that deals with this incoming message.

+## Notes
+Remote switching of the RAK8212 LED using the _indicatorLight@desired_ feature works only after customizing the Payload Mapping scripts for inbound and outbound messages.
+Please contact me in case you want to try out.

 ## Conclusion
 As the [Quectel BG96 module](https://www.quectel.com/product/bg96.htm) already has built in a MQTT stack, it is simple to communicate with the [Bosch IoT Suite](https://www.bosch-iot-suite.com/) using